The Nomadic Boys are settling down

 If you’re Europe-based, then one of the Baltic states like Riga or Tallinn is perfect for a romantic weekend break.
 Really easy to fly to with the budget airlines, and only a few hours away.
 They’re gorgeous – like fairy-tale cities, especially during winter-time when covered in a blanket of snow.

-If you’re based in Asia, you’ve got Air Asia at your disposal which flies almost anywhere for very little money.
+If you’re based in Asia, you’ve got discount airlines at your disposal so you can fly almost anywhere for very little money.
 For us, it’s Bangkok for a romantic weekend mini-break.
-Most Air Asia flights go there, and it’s central enough to most destinations in the region to be no more than a few hours away.
+It’s central enough to most destinations in the region to be no more than a few hours away.
 We love the food, nightlife, and general atmosphere of the city.

 If you’re based in the US, then it would have to be New York, or the Keys in Florida for sunshine.